 In the museum there is also a hangar, where we can see original objects and different models, in addition to being able to watch multimedia videos.
 There you could learn about the history and past of the aircraft carrier.

 The 9/11 Memorial and Museum is a tribute to the men, women, and children who lost their lives during the attacks of September 11, 2001.
 The museum is located at the World Trade Center in New York City.

 The commemorative monument consists of two identical fountains that occupy the space where the foundations of the Twin Towers were previously located.
 Both fountain sources are supplied by large waterfalls, the largest built in the United States.

 It is surrounded by bronze platforms where the names of the more than 3,000 victims who fell as a result of the terrorist attack are engraved.
-The surrounding plaza is a quiet and moving green space, while the museum, located below the plaza, provides a deeper understanding of that day’s impact.
+The surrounding plaza is a quiet and moving green space, while the museum.
+It’s located below the plaza, provides a deeper understanding of that day’s impact.
 You will surely leave with a heavy heart.
 Without a doubt, it is the most emotional space in the memorial.

 The Salomon R. Guggenheim museum will certainly not disappoint you, either for the artworks it houses or for its unique architecture.
 It is located on New York’s Upper East Side, on 5th Avenue with 89th Street.

 The building itself, designed by Frank Lloyd Wright, is a significant component of the Guggenheim experience!
 Frank Lloyd Wright was a famous contemporary architect, who was famous for having to defend his organic architecture.